muescha/andygrunwald.github.io/content/post/lesson-learned-from-running-a-meetup.md

 And this is fine as well, but might lead to confusion.

 We ([PHP Usergroup Duesseldorf](https://www.meetup.com/PHP-Usergroup-Duesseldorf/)) made exactly this experience.
-Further more: New people, who don`t like PHP as a language, don't join meetups in the firts glance, because they think every talk is PHP related.
+Further more: New people, who don't like PHP as a language, don't join meetups in the firts glance, because they think every talk is PHP related.
 For our meetups this is not true (but how should they know?).

 We run meetups with talks about JavaScript, CSS projects, NoSQL databases, agile projectmanagement and topics that will be touched in web development.